TejSaxena-0811/SCT_ML_3/README.md

 Now, for testing, we read the model.sav file, and keep the test size as 1%.

 As output, the model generates a grayscale blurred image, and gives it's prediction whether it's a cat or a dog, along with the accuracy.

+It can be seen that the code is commented at various points as it has either been used for setting the file paths, or training the model.